EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 Tran Quang Huy
 ```

 ## 3.7.
 Write a program to read student information in CSV format.
 Print each information on a single line.
 Only use `scanf` and `printf`.
+No string processing allowed.

 **Input format**: [Name],[ID - 8 characters],[Class],[Generation - 3 characters],[GPA - number]
 **Output format**: Name, ID, Class, Generation, GPA on 5 separate lines.
 Note that GPA should be in `x.xx` format.